Brandon Gaudin: Career

-Gaudin's first post-college job was broadcasting Minor League baseball for the Orem Owlz, an affiliate of the Los Angeles Angels.
+Gaudin's first post-college job was broadcasting Minor League baseball games for the Orem Owlz, an affiliate of the Los Angeles Angels.

 After one season with Orem, Gaudin took an on-air hiatus to assist in the formation of a New York City start-up with two former bosses at ESPN, where he interned during college.
 Gaudin, along with Erik Sorenson, the former President of MSNBC, and former Larry King Live Producer Robert Grossman founded MediaOne Management in 2007.
 The boutique firm specializes in the representation of cable news talking heads.

 Gaudin left New York in the fall of 2008 for the opportunity to get back on air in his hometown of Evansville, Indiana as the Voice of the Evansville Purple Aces.
 He also served as a freelance on-air talent for the local ABC affiliate.

 From there, Gaudin returned to Butler, serving three years as the Voice of the Butler Bulldogs.
 He was hired on the heels of Butler's 2010 run to the National Championship game where they fell to Duke; however, he was on the mic the following season when Butler returned to the Final Four in 2011.
 During his time at Butler, the Indianapolis Star called Gaudin "a rising star in the industry".
 While in Indianapolis, he also began freelance play-by-play work for Turner Sports via their partnership with the NCAA, broadcasting various collegiate championships.

 In 2013, Gaudin was hired to be the voice of the Georgia Tech Yellow Jackets.
 His predecessor, Wes Durham, had moved on to call SEC and ACC games for FSN.
 Gaudin won the job from a long list of over 150 nationwide candidates.
-Gaudin's hiring was featured in The New York Times where a Vice President for rights-holder IMG noted "Gaudin's vocal stylings jumped off the page."
+Gaudin's hiring was featured in The New York Times where a vice president for rights-holder IMG noted "Gaudin's vocal stylings jumped off the page."
 Gaudin would call his first game for the Yellow Jackets on August 31, 2013.
 During his time at Tech, Gaudin was hired by Westwood One as a play-by-play broadcaster for their men's basketball NCAA Tournament and college football coverage.